JSydll/emx-base-stack/Readme.md

 sw-mode-control start-system|start-recovery
 ```

+## Automated update flow

+There is an `update-observer` service that watches for update packages under `/media`.
+Currently,
+it does not account for running uploads, though, so be sure to first upload to a different location
+(for example `/tmp`) and then atomically `mv` the bundle into the watched folder.

+The service will attempt to detect whether a reboot into the other mode is required, perform this reboot,
+then install the update and eventually reboot to the `system` mode.

+It uses _file names_ to do that, so be sure to prefix your bundles with `system-update`
+or `recovery-update` respectively.

 ## Emulation with QEMU

 As mentioned above, there is a `qemuarm` based configuration that now supports the full multiboot setup.